sweattep/ancient_quotes/README.md

 >Those who will rise early and are late to sit down eating bread, in sorrows, are worthless, so he will give his beloved ones sleep.

 >Do not make unlawful the wholesome things which God has made lawful for you, but commit no excess for God does not love those given to excess.

+>On the seventh day they must shave off all their hair; they must shave their head, their beard, their eyebrows and the rest of their hair.
+They must wash their clothes and bathe themselves with water, and they will be clean.

+>Now, son of man, take a sharp sword and use it as a barber's razor to shave your head and your beard.
+Then take a set of scales and divide up the hair.

 >When you see one who has more, look to one who has less